 Staying away from oatmeal when on a keto diet is vital because your body will depend on it for energy instead of fat and ketones.

 And even though oats have a lot of fiber and other macro-and micronutrients, they might not be the best breakfast option for a ketogenic diet.

 Why Doesn’t Oatmeal Fit in a Ketogenic Diet

 When you opt for a ketogenic diet, what you can eat is highly influenced by carb count.
 Keto is designed for large amounts of fat, moderate amounts of protein, and low in carbs.

-Overall you need to drop your carb intake to under 30g per day, albeit some people are less stringent.
+Overall, you need to drop your carb intake to under 30g per day, although some people are less stringent.

 The idea is that fats should trade the carbs you’re eliminating, and they should account for up to 75% of your total calorie intake.

 On the other hand, you should restrict carbs to about 5%, while proteins should account for the remaining 20%.